akveo/ngx-admin/README.md

 ### From Akveo
 Made with :heart: by [Akveo team](http://akveo.com/).
 Follow us on [Twitter](https://twitter.com/akveo_inc) to get the latest news first!
-We're always happy to receive your feedback! testss
+We're always happy to receive your feedback!